-Other obligations include accrued vacation pay and severance for specific employees of the District.
+Other obligations include accrued vacation pay and severance for specific employees of the District, and the actuarially determined net pension liability.
 More detailed information about long-term liabilities is included in the notes to the financial statements.

 THE DISTRICT'S FUTURE